 FightLite SCR

-I am building this AR-15 around the FightLite SCR lower receiver and the .350 Legend cartridge.
-I intend to use this for hunting feral hogs, but it could also be used for deer hunting.
+I built this AR-15 around the FightLite SCR lower receiver and the .350 Legend cartridge.
+I intended to use this for hunting feral hogs, but it could also be used for deer hunting.

 My one sighting of feral hog involved nearly a dozen of them.
 It seems to me that if I were going to hunt feral hog, I would want a semi-automatic rifle with good magazine capacity.
 Missouri no longer allows feral hog hunting on public land, but there are still other opportunities.